szorfein/paranoid-ninja/README.md

 The wifi daemon require `wpa_supplicant`.

 TODO List:
-+ create an option --stop --halt or --clean
 + stop the web browser, clean cache, and restore
 + create an ssh tunnel socks5 to connect tor via Socks5Proxy to make a [User] -> [SSH] -> [Tor] -> [Internet] ?
 + Test if the connection via tor work with script